Included with The Speaker Tester:

 Advanced Thiele-Small Simulator & Box Analyzer

-The advanced Thiele-Small simulator in the Speaker Tester supports all box types - Vented, Sealed, Band Pass and Passive Radiator.
-Using Frequency Dependent Inductance modeling, results
+The advanced Thiele-Small simulator in the Speaker Tester supports all box types - Vented,

-are improved over the traditional, tabular method.
-The simulator measures Response, Impedance, Phase, Velocity & Xmm of all Radiators.
+Phase, Velocity & Xmm of all Radiators.

 Compare simulated to real-time response with extreme precision (< 0.5dB error) as shown in the graph below: